-- 1. A cell's three major subdivisions are the plasma membrane, which encloses the cell; the nucleus, which contains the genetic material; and the cytoplasm, which is the interior portion of the cell outside the nucleus. - 2.
-An advantage of organelle compartmentalization is that it allows organelles to have a distinct internal compartment that contains specialized chemicals for carrying out particular functions. - 3.
+- 1. An advantage of organelle compartmentalization is that it allows organelles to have a distinct internal compartment that contains specialized chemicals for carrying out particular functions. - 2.
 Membranous organelles include: endoplasmic reticulum, Golgi complex, lysosomes, peroxisomes, and mitochondria.
-Non-membranous organelles include: ribosomes, vaults, and centrioles.

-- 4. Endoplasmic reticulum (ER) is a fluid-filled membranous system distributed throughout the cytosol.
+Non-membranous organelles include: ribosomes, vaults, and centrioles. - 3.
+Endoplasmic reticulum (ER) is a fluid-filled membranous system distributed throughout the cytosol.
 Rough ER consists of flattened interconnected sacs, and the outer surface of the rough ER contains ribosomes.
 These ribosomes synthesize and release proteins into the ER lumen, where they undergo transport within or outside the cell.
 Smooth ER is a meshwork of interconnected tubules and lacks ribosomes, thus the name smooth.
-The smooth ER collects proteins and lipids from the rough ER and packages them for distribution throughout the cell. - 5.
+The smooth ER collects proteins and lipids from the rough ER and packages them for distribution throughout the cell. - 4.
 Exocytosis is the mechanism by which materials from the inside of the cell are released to the exterior.
 During exocytosis cells secrete materials into the ECF.
 Endocytosis is the opposite of exocytosis.
 It is the internalization of extracellular material by the cell.
 There are three forms of endocytosis depending on what is being internalized.
 Pinocytosis is a process by which a droplet of ECF is non-selectively internalized.
 Phagocytosis is a process by which large multi-molecular particles are internalized.
-Receptor-mediated endocytosis is a selective process that enables cells to internalize specific large molecules from its environment. - 6.
+Receptor-mediated endocytosis is a selective process that enables cells to internalize specific large molecules from its environment. - 5.
 Lysosomes serve as the intracellular digestive system.
-They contain hydrolytic enzymes and, in addition to breaking down raw ingredients, they also remove worn-out organelles. - 7.
-Peroxisomes_contain oxidative enzymes and perform detoxifying activities by removing hydrogen atoms from certain organic molecules.
+They contain hydrolytic enzymes and, in addition to breaking down raw ingredients, they also remove worn-out organelles. - 6.
+Peroxisomes contain oxidative enzymes and perform detoxifying activities by removing hydrogen atoms from certain organic molecules.
 Lysosomes serve as the intracellular digestive system.
-They contain hydrolytic enzymes, and in addition to breaking down raw ingredients, they also remove worn-out organelles. - 8.
+They contain hydrolytic enzymes, and in addition to breaking down raw ingredients, they also remove worn-out organelles. - 7.
 Cellular respiration refers to the collection of intracellular reactions in which nutrient molecules are broken down to form ATP.
 During the process, oxygen is utilized and carbon dioxide is produced.
 Oxidative phosphorylation is the process by which ATP is synthesized using the energy released by electrons as they are transferred to oxygen; it takes place at the mitochondrial inner membrane.
 Chemiosmosis encompasses the last steps of oxidative phosphorylation and involves the production of ATP via the activation of ATP synthase.
-This enzyme is activated as H+ moves into the mitochondrial matrix. - 9.
+This enzyme is activated as H+ moves into the mitochondrial matrix. - 8.
 Mitochondria are enclosed by a double membrane-an outer membrane that surrounds the organelle, itself, and an inner membrane that contains numerous folds, called cristae.
 The innermost cavity formed by the cristae is called the matrix and is filled with a gel-like solution.
 These organelles play a major role in ATP production.
-Citric acid cycle reactions occur in the matrix, and oxidative phosphorylation reactions take place on the inner membrane. - 10.
+Citric acid cycle reactions occur in the matrix, and oxidative phosphorylation reactions take place on the inner membrane. - 9.
 Oxidative enzymes in the peroxisome utilize oxygen for detoxification.
-Oxidative enzymes in the mitochondria utilize oxygen in the process of synthesizing ATP. - 11.
-Cells expend energy on synthesis of new chemical compounds, membrane transport processes, and mechanical work. - 12.
+Oxidative enzymes in the mitochondria utilize oxygen in the process of synthesizing ATP.

+- 10. Cells expend energy on synthesis of new chemical compounds, membrane transport processes, and mechanical work. - 11.
 The cytoskeleton is composed of microtubules, microfilaments, and intermediate filaments.
 Microtubules serve a variety of functions including maintaining the shape of cells, coordinating complex intracellular movements, and serving as the main structural component of cilia and flagella.
 Microfilaments play a major role in cellular contractile systems, including muscle contraction.
 Intermediate filaments resist mechanical stress placed on cells.